BayashiPascal/RunRecorder/README.md

 2.2.9 Get the measures
 2.2.10 Delete a project
 2.3 From the command line, with Curl
+2.3.1 Help
-2.3.1 Get the version
+2.3.2 Get the version
-2.3.2 Create a new project
+2.3.3 Create a new project
-2.3.3 Get the list of projects
+2.3.4 Get the list of projects
-2.3.4 Create a new metric
+2.3.5 Create a new metric
-2.3.5 Get the list of metrics
+2.3.6 Get the list of metrics
-2.3.6 Add a measure
+2.3.7 Add a measure
-2.3.7 Delete a measure
+2.3.8 Delete a measure
-2.3.8 Get the measures
+2.3.9 Get the measures
-2.3.9 Delete a project
+2.3.10 Delete a project
 2.4 From the command line, with the RunRecorder CLI 2.4.1 Get the version
 2.4.2 Create a new project